QuantEcon/GameTheory.jl/docs/src/index.md

 using GameTheory
 ```

-The Base type `Player` can be created by passing a payoff matrix.
+The Base type `Player` can be created by passing a payoff matrix:

 ```@example 1
 player1 = Player([3 1; 0 2])